srosanba/shane24/README.md

 1. A SAS equivalent to diagramR.
   a.
 Likely very difficult to pull off.
 1. Restart our "Commonly used Charts" survey
   a.
 If this is what I think it is, my view is that the [SGPLOT wiki](https://github.com/RhoInc/sas-sgplot/wiki) finished this off.
+  b.
+JW says that actually: 10 is more like 5 as written - i’m thinking the ‘commonly used chart survey’ will list dozens or even hundreds of items not just a handful. preferably broken in to categories. preferably with some kind of usage metric - ubiquitous, common, rare, etc.
 1. SAS version of steam graph (assuming you mean “stream” graph)
   a.
 Looks kind of busy.
 1. SAS version of something else from http://www.datavizcatalogue.com/